-The Department is involved in negotiations related to a confidential, non-judicial mediation process that will result in an allocation of costs associated with investigation and cleanup of contamination in the Portland Harbor Superfund site.
+The Department is involved in negotiations related to a confidential, non-judicial mediation process that will result in an allocation of costs associated with investigation and cleanup of contamination of the in-river portions of the Portland Harbor Superfund site.
 There are over 200 parties, private and public, that may eventually bear a share of the costs.
-It is too early in the Environmental Protection Agency's remedial action process to estimate the total cleanup costs that may be shared by the liable parties and what portion of that will be assessed against the Common School Fund.
+The Environmental Protection Agency (EPA) issued a Record of Decision estimating the cleanup to cost \$1.1 billion and take approximately 13 years to complete.
+It is too early to estimate the total cleanup costs that may be shared by the liable parties and what portion of that will be assessed against the Common School Fund.
 The Portland Harbor Superfund site is discussed in greater detail in note 12.

-On May 31, 2019, the Department entered into a settlement agreement for funding remedial design with the Environmental Protection Agency (EPA), Oregon Department of Transportation, and the City of Portland for the Portland Harbor Superfund site cleanup.
+On May 31, 2019, the Department entered into a settlement agreement for funding remedial design with the EPA, Oregon Department of Transportation, and the City of Portland for the Portland Harbor Superfund site cleanup.
 The EPA settlement agreement for funding remedial design requires the State to pay \$6 million to EPA in July 2019 and up to \$6 million by June 2021, not to exceed \$12 million in total.
+As of June 30, 2020, the EPA informed the Department that the second payment of \$6 million for remedial design was not necessary.

-The pollution remediation obligation of \$12 million for the Portland Harbor Cleanup remedial design is recorded in the State of Oregon Comprehensive Annual Financial Report for the year ended June 30, 2019 Statement of Net Position.
+The Department is entering contracts for Portland Harbor cleanup activities estimated at \$2.1 million.
+The pollution remediation obligation of \$2.1 million for the Portland Harbor Superfund site is recorded in the State of Oregon Comprehensive Annual Financial Report for the year ended June 30, 2020, Statement of Net Position.